Installing WebMO on Google Cloud Platform

 If a browser tab to your virtual machine is not displayed, click the External IP link for your virtual machine in the Developers Console.
 Navigate to

 Log in with the username and password you supplied to the installation script.
 Run a test job.

 When WebMO is not being actively used, you will want to shut it down to avoid incurring CPU usage charges.
 From the Developers Console, select your virtual machine and click the Stop icon.

-Note that you still incur disk storage charges ($2/month for 50GB) even if the virtual machine is not running.
+Note that you still incur disk storage charges ($1/month for 20GB) even if the virtual machine is not running.